-- 7.5.1 Policy CP4(a) of the Core Strategy states that the Council seeks 'an overall provision of around 45% of all new housing as affordable housing'.
+7.5.1 Policy CP4(a) of the Core Strategy states that the Council seeks 'an overall provision of around 45% of all new housing as affordable housing'.
 Policy CP4(b) goes on to state that as a guide, the Council seek 70% of all the affordable housing provided to be social rented and 30% to be intermediate.
 The application form indicates that the development does not propose any affordable housing provision.
-The application has been accompanied by an Affordable Housing Viability Appraisal and this sets out that the proposed development would generate a surplus of £649,424 which would fund an affordable housing contribution. - 7.5.2 The applicant's appraisal has been reviewed by the LPA's independent assessor.
-They have concluded that this scheme could afford to provide 10 shared ownership units.
-However, no formal conclusion or agreement has been reached in respect of affordable housing provision.
+The application has been accompanied by an Affordable Housing Viability Appraisal and this sets out that the proposed development would generate a surplus of £649,424 which would fund an affordable housing contribution.
+The Appraisal will be assessed by the LPA's independent assessor.